karmaniverous/stan/.stan/system/parts/30-critical-coverage-layout.md

   - `/<stanPath>/patch`: canonical patch workspace (see Patch Policy)
 - Config key is `stanPath`.
 - Bootloader note: This repository includes a minimal bootloader prompt at `/<stanPath>/system/stan.bootloader.md` purely for convenience so a downstream AI can locate this file in attached artifacts.
 Once `stan.system.md` is loaded, the bootloader has no further role.

+## One‑patch‑per‑file (hard rule + validator)

+- HARD RULE: For N changed files, produce exactly N Patch blocks — one Patch fence per file.
+Never aggregate multiple files into one unified diff block.
+- Validators MUST fail the message composition if they detect:
+  - A single Patch block that includes more than one “diff --git” file header, or
+  - Any Patch block whose headers reference paths from more than one file.
+- When such a violation is detected, STOP and recompose with one Patch block per file.